christian-westbrook/lonelydungeoneer.blog/_posts/2024-06-21-the-first-solo-chainmail-campaign-session-2.md

 This is an interesting Fate Check example because we rolled above the Exceptional Yes range of 18-20.
 The odds pushed our result one number past the exceptional range, leaving us with a regular Yes rather than with an Exceptional Yes.
 We can infer, then, that our goblin and kobold friends are indeed shaded green.

 As another aside, there's a really good chapter on D&D and Chauvinism touching on the tendency of early roleplaying games to characterize adventurers as conquerors and enemy creatures as natives in the book [Muster: A Primer for War](https://www.drivethrurpg.com/en/product/413382/muster?affiliate_id=3556094).
 OD&D employs an alignment system that paints a fairly distinct "us vs. them" situation.
-Old school OD&D campaigns derived from wargames with clearly defined factions, but still left room for deviation.
+Old school OD&D campaigns evolved from wargames where factions are clearly defined, but roleplaying games enable enriching deviation.

 Kobolds are aligned with Chaos.
 It's important to note that OD&D doesn't separate Lawful from Good and Chaos from Evil, so in this universe chaotic creatures can, for all intents and purposes, be considered evil.
 We will, of course, test these expectations from time to time using Mythic to allow for deviations from the standard.

-> Jaddoc: "They looked like ruddy goblins to us from up on the hill, but they were so short, the lot of  'em, that we concluded they must instead be bloody kobolds.
-There were probably a dozen of 'em, armed and glinting in the fadin' light, leading our hard work away from us.
+> Jaddoc: "They looked like ruddy goblins to us from up on the hill, but they were so short, the lot of  'em, that we concluded they must instead be kobolds.
+There were probably a dozen of 'em, and mostly armed judgin' by how they glinted, leading our hard work away from us.
 There weren't enough of us to stop 'em.'"

 Chainmail makes it clear that dwarves absolutely *despise* goblins and kobolds, even suggesting that dwarves should *automatically charge* any goblins or kobolds within a given range with lethal intent.
 Jaddoc will naturally feel extreme distaste for these invaders.
 I'm curious, though, if this raid was a one time thing or not.
-It sounds like maybe it was a one off event, given that the backstory we were generating just promptly ended.
+It sounds like maybe it was a one off event, given that the backstory we were generating promptly ended after one attack.
 Grünfeld is going to keep the social influence going with the next question.

 > Grünfeld, shaking his head: "I can't imagine the financial loss that moment represents.
 Have you seen kobolds on your land since?"